jbusecke/xMIP/docs/index.rst

 inherently difficult.

 Most of the problems arise from differences in the convention the model output is provided in.
 This includes, but is not limited to different naming conventions for coordinate variables,  units, grid variables.
-`pymip` aims to provide lightweight tools, that let you get right to the science, without spending hours on cleaning up the data.
+`xmip` aims to provide lightweight tools, that let you get right to the science, without spending hours on cleaning up the data.